Montanoceratops: Paleofauna

 The paleofauna of the Horseshoe Canyon Formation featured a number of vertebrates that lived at the same time as Montanoceratops.
-This included dinosaurs such as the ankylosaurids Anodontosaurus lambei, Edmontonia longiceps, Euoplocephalus tutus, the maniraptorans Atrociraptor marshalli, Epichirostenotes curriei, Richardoestesia gilmorei, Richardoestesia isosceles, the troodontid Paronychodon lacustris and an unnamed species of Troodon, the alvarezsaurid theropod Albertonykus borealis, the ornithomimids Dromiceiomimus brevitertius, Ornithomimus edmontonicus, and an unnamed species of Struthiomimus, the bone-head pachycephalosaurid Stegoceras, and Sphaerotholus edmontonensis, the ornithopod Parksosaurus warreni, the hadrosaurids Edmontosaurus regalis, Hypacrosaurus altispinus, and Saurolophus osborni, the ceratopsians Anchiceratops ornatus, Arrhinoceratops brachyops, Eotriceratops xerinsularis, Pachyrhinosaurus canadensis and Pachyrhinosaurus lakustai, the primitive tyrannosauroid Dryptosaurus, and the tyrannosaurids Albertosaurus and Daspletosaurus, which were the apex predators of this paleoenvironment.
+This included dinosaurs such as the ankylosaurid Anodontosaurus lambei, the nodosaurid Edmontonia longiceps, the maniraptorans Atrociraptor marshalli, Epichirostenotes curriei, Richardoestesia gilmorei, Richardoestesia isosceles, the troodontids Paronychodon lacustris and Albertavenator curriei, the alvarezsaurid theropod Albertonykus borealis, the ornithomimids Dromiceiomimus brevitertius, Ornithomimus edmontonicus, and Struthiomimus altus, the pachycephalosaurid Sphaerotholus edmontonensis, the ornithopod Parksosaurus warreni, the hadrosaurids Edmontosaurus regalis, Hypacrosaurus altispinus, and Saurolophus osborni, the ceratopsians Anchiceratops ornatus, Arrhinoceratops brachyops, Eotriceratops xerinsularis, Pachyrhinosaurus canadensis, and the tyrannosaurid Albertosaurus sarcophagus, which was the apex predator of this paleoenvironment.
 Of these, the hadrosaurs dominated in terms of sheer number and made up half of all dinosaurs who lived in this region.
 Vertebrates present in the Horseshoe Canyon Formation at the time of Montanoceratops included reptiles, and amphibians.
 Sharks, rays, sturgeons, bowfins, gars and the gar-like Aspidorhynchus made up the fish fauna.
 Reptiles such as turtles and crocodilians are rare in the Horseshoe Canyon Formation, and this was thought to reflect the relatively cool climate which prevailed at the time.
 A study by Quinney et al. (2013) however, showed that the decline in turtle diversity, which was previously attributed to climate, coincided instead with changes in soil drainage conditions, and was limited by aridity, landscape instability, and migratory barriers.
 The saltwater plesiosaur Leurospondylus was present and freshwater environments were populated by turtles, Champsosaurus, and crocodilians like Leidyosuchus and Stangerochampsa.
 Evidence has shown that multituberculates and the early marsupial Didelphodon coyi were present.
 Vertebrate trace fossils from this region included the tracks of theropods, ceratopsians and ornithopods, which provide evidence that these animals were also present.
 Non-vertebrates in this ecosystem included both marine and terrestrial invertebrates.